phoenixframework/phoenix_live_dashboard/README.md

 If you are running your application behind a proxy or a webserver, you also have to make sure they are configured for allowing WebSocket upgrades.
 For example, [here is an article](https://web.archive.org/web/20171104012240/https://dennisreimann.de/articles/phoenix-nginx-config.html) on how to configure Nginx with Phoenix and WebSockets.

-## Using from the command line with PLDS

-It's possible to use the LiveDashboard without having to add it as a dependency of your application, or when you don't have Phoenix installed. [`PLDS`](https://hexdocs.pm/plds) is a command line tool that provides a standalone version of LiveDashboard with some batteries included.

-You can install it with:

-    $ mix escript.install hex plds

-And connect to a running node with:

-    $ plds server --connect mynode --open

-For more details, please check the [PLDS documentation](https://hexdocs.pm/plds).

 <!-- MDOC !-->

 ## Contributing